jinseob2kim/beyond_causality/idea/abstract.md

 The true object is the field $\Phi(x,a)$.

-A first-order Taylor expansion gives:
+A first-order Taylor expansion in $a$ gives:

 $$
 \Phi(x,1)